SIX FEET SUPPLIES

-WEB APP THAT CONNECTS AT-RISK INDIVIDUALS W/ COMMUNITY VOLUNTEERS.
+WEB APP THAT CONNECTS AT-RISK INDIVIDUALS IN NEED OF SUPPLIES W/ COMMUNITY VOLUNTEERS.

-In response to the COVID-19 pandemic, Six Feet Supplies was created to deliver resources and supplies for at-risk individuals, all at zero cost.
-Run by 10 high school students, including myself, we have recruited over 300 different volunteers to deliver over $50,000 worth of groceries around Southern California.
+COVID-19 has left the immunocompromised disproportionately devoid of access to basic necessities, as they are forced to isolate in their homes.
+In response, Six Feet Supplies was created to deliver resources and supplies for at-risk individuals, all at zero cost.
+Run by 10 high school students, including myself, we have recruited over 300 volunteers to deliver over $50,000 worth of groceries around Southern California.

 My web app has had over 15,000 visitors, thus leading to over 500 deliveries in 14 different cities.
 Our team's work resulted in national spotlight on CNN, LA Times, Newsweek, and more.
 Click here for an article about the site.